frizb/Linux-Privilege-Escalation/README.md

 `ls -la /home`
 `cat /etc/passwd`

-What files and folders are in my home user's directory?
-`ls -la ~`

 What Kernel version and distro are we working with here?
 `uname -a`
 `cat /etc/issue`

 ## What can we EXECUTE?